 Adding healthy fat to foods can slow the rate of digestion and slow your blood sugar response.
 McKittrick suggests a tablespoon of natural peanut butter on a slice of whole grain toast.
 Fiber acts in the same way.
 McKittrick likes adding ground flaxseed or chia seeds to yogurt and berry bowl.
 One caveat: Just as with carbs, fat portions matter, too.
 “Large amounts of fat added to a meal can actually cause blood sugar levels to stay elevated longer,” she says.

 What if your blood sugar is up?

-Unfortunately, the best fix isn’t a food fix.
+The good news is that there is a lot you can do to lower blood sugar even if it goes up after eating.
+One quick thing that works?
+Exercise.
 “The best thing you can do is move your body,” says Palinski-Wade.
 “Movement allows your body to quickly use excess sugar for energy, which can help lower blood sugar levels,” she says.
 Drink plenty of water (to avoid dehydration if you’re urinating a lot) and limit carbohydrates at your next meal, she says.
-Of course, in the event of a blood sugar spike, connect with your doctor, who will be able to advise you based on your unique health needs.
 Follow these 12 rules to keep your blood sugar levels steady.

 - Erin Palinski-Wade, RD, CDE, author of 2 Day Diabetes Diet